cilium/scaffolding/README.md

 ## scenarios

 Each sub-directory within the `scenarios` directory is meant to house resources for running any kind of performance test, using the resources within scaffolding.
+The idea here is that each directory has:

+* A main script for running the test(s),
+* A `kustomization.yaml` file for deploying intra needed for the test,
-The idea here is that each directory has a main script for running the test(s), a `kustomization.yaml` file, an artifacts directory where items produced from the test are kept, a `README.md` describing what is going on, and any other resources required.
+* An artifacts directory where items produced from the test are kept,
+* A `README.md` describing what is going on,
+* And any other resources required.

 `scenarios/common.sh` can be sourced within as a helper, containing common environment variables and functions: